lcorbasson/pdo-for-wordpress/trunk/readme.txt

 Early versions of this plugin used a complete replacement for the WP abstraction layer.
 Thanks to Ulf Ninow for pointing out the value of inheritance to me and thus hugely simplifying the upkeep of the plugin.

 == Version Information ==
+Version 2.0.0 - 2009 April 03
+overhaul of the sqlite code to use UDF's in place of regex (for the most part) overhaul of the base class to reuse the wpdb class by inheritance

 Version 1.0.2 - 2008 June 29
 version control issue.  not all files were committed to svn in 1.0.1